SirBaaron/ripple-js/README.md

 <br><br><br>
 ###Methods

-* **registerRipples**<br>Call this method to register ripple elements afterwards <p>°If you add ripple elements after the document has loaded, you then need to call this function.
+* **registerRipples()**<br>Call this method to register ripple elements afterwards <p>°If you add ripple elements after the document has loaded, you then need to call this function.
 The function gets called auomatically on initial load.<br>°_Example:_
 ```
 document.body.innerHTML += '<div class="ripple">Added Afterwards</div>';
 ripple.registerRipples();
 ```
+* **ripple(element)**<br>With this function you can trigger a ripple programatically.<p>°The only argument it takes is the element you want to start the ripple at.
+This element needs to have been registered before!<br>°The ripple starts at the center of the element.
+This function is useful when you want to click an element based on key presses.<br>°_Example:_ `ripple.ripple(document.getElementById("someEl"));`

 <br><br><br>
 ###Events

 * **ripple-button-click**<br>This event gets fired when a ripple is released<p>The only parameter is `target`, which is the element that got clicked

 <br><br><br>
-To unregister an element, simply remove the `ripple` class.
+Tip: To unregister an element, simply remove the `ripple` class.